Z01berg/Z01berg/README.md

-# 🌠 Hi there, I'm Z01berg
+# 🌠 Hi there, I'm Zahar
 **So here I am.
 Really a big fan of _Hideo Kojima_, Anime, Music and drawning.**

 **My core credo are meanning _Talos Principle_ && _Dadzai Osamu_ (how am I still alive?)**